-Cardiff Institute for the Blind (some people call us CIB for short) provides local services and lifelong support, so that blind and partially sighted people in South Wales can enjoy fulfilled lives.
+Cardiff Institute for the Blind (some people call us CIB for short) provides local services and lifelong support, so that blind and partially sighted people across the majority of South Wales can enjoy fulfilled lives.

 We were set up in 1865, making us Cardiff’s oldest charity and one of the oldest charities in Wales.
 We are also very honoured to have rugby legend Sir Gareth Edwards as our President and actress Ruth Madoc as patron.